ddnexus/pagy/docs/guides/how-to.md

 ==- Control the items per page

 Fixed
-: Pass the `:limit` option to the paginator to set the number of items to serve with each page.
+: Set the `:limit` option to the number of items to serve with each page.

 Requestable

-: Pass the `:limit` combined with the `:max_limit` options to the paginator, allowing the client to request a variable `:limit` up to the specified `:max_limit`. _See also the `:limit_key` explained in the [Customize the URL keys](#customize-the-URL-keys) section below._
+: Set the `:client_limit` option to allow the client to request up to the `:client_limit`.
+If the client omits to request a specific limit, pagy will fall back to its regular behavior.
+See also [Customize the URL keys](#customize-the-url-keys) below.

 Interactive
 : Use the [limit_tag_js](/toolbox/helpers/limit_tag_js) helper to provide a UI selector to the user.